 Chief Research Officer, RMS

-Robert has written six books, along with numerous papers and articles in scientific and industry publications.
-He is a member of the High Level Advisory Board of the OECD International Network on Financial Management of Large-Scale Catastrophes.
-Robert holds a first-class degree in natural sciences and a Ph.D. in earth sciences, both from Cambridge University, and he was a research fellow at Trinity Hall, Cambridge.
+Robert is chair of the High Level Advisory Board of the OECD International Network on Financial Management of Large-Scale Catastrophes.
+He is also a visiting professor at the Institute for Risk and Disaster Reduction at University College, London.
+Robert holds a first-class degree in natural sciences and a Ph.D. in earth sciences from Cambridge University.